-The Austrian Yearbook on International Arbitration 2025 is a collection of articles on current issues and hot topics in arbitration.
-The present 19th edition contains 14 contributions from altogether 42 leading practitioners and academics.
+Austrian Yearbook on International Arbitration is a collection of articles on current issues and hot topics in arbitration.
+It provides a comprehensive overview of recent developments in the field.

-The new Austrian Yearbook on International Arbitration 2025 is out now!
+The new 20th Edition of the Austrian Yearbook on International Arbitration 2026 is out now!

 Christian Klausegger, Binder Grösswang Rechtsanwälte GmbH